- Quality Criteria

 Gerome JR (2004).
 Working with the terminally ill.
 Paper presented at the ABA Meeting, New York, USA.

 Author (Year).
 Title of dissertation.
-Doctoral dissertation, Institution.
+Doctoral dissertation, Name of Institution.

-3. Manuscripts should be prepared according to the Publication Manual of the American Psychological Association, and submited via Email to the following address: email@example.com
+3. Manuscripts should be prepared according to the APA Publication Manual and this GUIDELINES, and submited to the Editor to the following address:

 4. The review process is anonymous, so authors’ names or affiliations should not appear anywhere on the manuscript.
 If corrections are needed before definitely acceptance, corrected manuscripts should be send to the editor within three months.
 Passed this time without receiving the new version, manuscripts will be rejected for publication and returned to the author.
 When submitting a corrected version, authors should enclose a letter itemising every change (section, page, line) and, where appropriate, the difference of opinion.

-1. What is already known about the topic? (with a two or three bullet points over the facts conocidos en la literatura sobre el tópico del paper.)
+1. What is already known about the topic? (with a two or three bullet points over the known facts in the literature on the article' topic.)

 2. What this paper adds? (with a two or three bullet points highlighting the novelty of data or arguments of the paper.)